arkayenro/arkinventory/ChangeHistory.md

 # known issues
+ - restack has some issues, some of it works, some doesnt

  - some default frames (vendor/merchant at minimum) that would normally open via the PlayerInteractionFrameManager no longer open if you are in combat, you just get an addon error.  there is currently no workaround.
  - (dragonflight) reagentbank slots are no longer readable unless the bank is open
  - Enum.ItemConsumableSubclass is missing the Flask entry and everything after has moved down a value which screws up the category names (have hardcoded a workaround for the moment)